 The same calculation can be done with bidirectional charging: 1 000 EVs that can push electricity to the grid with 10 kW power create a reserve of 10 MW.

 When the grid overloads and the frequency drops, EV charging power is brought down automatically as our charging points are controlled from the cloud.
 The need to adjust these disturbance frequency containment reserves typically occurs a few times a day and lasts a minute or two, so it has no practical effect on the charging experience.

 Building a business from Frequency Containment Reserves

 As a first step, the reserve pools described earlier could be sold to a Transmission System Operator (TSO) as Frequency Containment Reserves (FCR).
 Virta has developed a Proof of Concept together with the Finnish TSO Fingrid that already enables the business model.

 A second step would be to get EV drivers on board.
 Part of the value extracted from the TSO contract should be mediated to the end user, for example as free charging events.

-To read more about Virta's smart backend, download our e-book.
+To read more about our smart backend services, download our e-book for free.